CollegeOfScripting/JavaScript/README.md

 + Script Editor
 + Cipher Generator
-+ The Earth - With Everything placed at correct Latitude Longitude +Yes, we make it as big as the Earth!
++ The Earth - With Everything placed at correct Latitude Longitude
+  + Yes, we make it as big as the Earth!